GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 - one /24 for Cloud SQL
 - one /28 for the GKE control plane
-- one /28 for the web server
+- one /28 for the webserver

 ### Resource naming conventions